wmitsuda/erigon/README.md

-# Otterscan's Erigon Extensions
+# Otterscan JSON-RPC API Extensions for Erigon

-This is a fork of Erigon containing jsonrpc method extensions used by [Otterscan](https://github.com/wmitsuda/otterscan).
+This is a fork of Erigon containing JSON-RPC API method extensions used by [Otterscan](https://github.com/wmitsuda/otterscan).

-**Please be sure you have a working Erigon installation before trying this fork.**
+> **Please be sure you have a working Erigon installation before trying this fork.**

+## Running

+Erigon versioning schema follows this format: `YYYY.MM.nn`, where:

+- `YYYY` is the year
+- `MM` is the month
+- `nn` is an incremental number starting with 1 representing the nn-th release of the month

+For example `v2021.12.03` means it is the 3rd release of December, 2021.

+They do weekly stable releases.
+This repository only builds on top of stable tags.
+We usually follow their releases 1:1 a few days after, so you might expect a corresponding patched release for every Erigon stable release, but it is not guaranteed, please check if the corresponding tag actually exists in our repository.

+Our tag format is `<erigon-tag>-otterscan`, so for Erigon `v2021.12.03` there should be a `v2021.12.03-otterscan` tagged release.

+You can checkout the desired tag from the git repository and follow the same build instructions from the upstream Erigon or download the automated built images from [Docker Hub](https://hub.docker.com/r/otterscan/erigon/tags).

+## Other docs

+The Otterscan's JSON-RPC API extensions are documented [here](https://github.com/wmitsuda/otterscan/blob/develop/docs/custom-jsonrpc.md).

-All instructions about which branch to use, how to run it, etc., are in the [Otterscan repository](https://github.com/wmitsuda/otterscan).
+All instructions about how to run Otterscan are in the [Otterscan repository](https://github.com/wmitsuda/otterscan).

 The rest of this document contains the original Erigon README content.